floweredscarf/su25/labs/lab21/index.md

 elements to the left and right of our pivot the relative ordering of equal elements can change.

 Before moving on to the next part of the lab, check out [this video](https://www.youtube.com/watch?v=7cjXkEW1STY&t=1h24m55s) to solidify your understanding of quicksort.
-Note this was taken from summer 2021's lecture, so you can stop after the section on quicksort.
+Make sure you're logged into your Berkeley email to view it.
+Note that this video was taken from summer 2021's lecture, so you can stop after the section on quicksort.
 That is, you can stop at 1:41:00.

 ### Exercise: `quicksort`